y3vhenii/project2_DataStructuresAndAlgorithms/README.md

 # project2_DataStructuresAndAlgorithms
-Project 2: Graphs and Graph Traversals
+PROJECT 2: GRAPHS AND GRAPH TRAVERSALS
 *** BEFORE CODE REVIEW ***
 part1.py includes answers to #3 of the project before code review
 ThankYouVetext.py includes answers to #4 of the project before code review